 ISB News

-An ISB-led study has unveiled important insights and actionable protocols into providing equitable STEM experiences for high school students from historically marginalized communities.
-The research highlights the transformative power of informal STEM learning in addressing societal challenges and the ease with which many organizations could provide these important opportunities.
+A new study unveils important insights and actionable protocols into providing equitable STEM experiences for high school students from historically marginalized communities.
+The research highlights the transformative power of informal STEM learning and the ease with which many organizations could provide these opportunities.

 Common Immune Response Protective Across Many Diseases

-Combined, infection, autoimmunity and cancer account for 40 percent of deaths worldwide and represent major global health challenges.
-In a Cell Reports paper, ISB researchers detail how the human immune system works in common ways across diseases.
-Their findings offer promising avenues for exploring multi-disease therapeutic strategies.
+Infection, autoimmunity and cancer account for 40 percent of deaths worldwide.
+In a Cell Reports paper, ISB researchers detail how the human immune system works in common ways across diseases – findings that offer promising avenues for exploring multi-disease therapeutic strategies.

 Autoimmune Disease and Pregnancy: ISB Study Challenges Prevailing Wisdom, Unveils Nuances